lunarmodules/Penlight/docs/penlight.md

 (Note the special string '==' above; instead of saying `ops.gt` or `ops.eq` we can use the strings '>' or '==' respectively.)

 There are several ways to merge tables in PL.
-If they are list-like, then see the operations defined by `pl.list.List`, like concatenation.
+If they are list-like, then see the operations defined by `pl.List`, like concatenation.
 If they are map-like, then `merge` provides two basic operations.
 If the third arg is false, then the result only contains the keys that are in common between the two tables, and if true, then the result contains all the keys of both tables.
 These are in fact generalized set union and intersection operations:

     > S1 = {john=27,jane=31,mary=24}
     > S2 = {jane=31,jones=50}